 The Internet can be a fascinating, fun, educational place for kids to interact with one another and to learn about the world.
 It also contains many dangers, of which awareness is key.
 If your kids understand what is out there and what information they should or should not share about themselves, they will be able to recognize dangers themselves, and avoid them accordingly.
 Video games can also be a great family activity—if your kids love games, you might want to try getting involved yourself.
 With the huge variety of games available, there’s content for almost anyone’s preference, and there are a number of games that teach real-world concepts, such as Kerbal Space Program (a rocket-building game for Windows that uses real-world physics and propulsion science), Minecraft (a voxel-based world-building game), Cities: Skylines (a 3D city-planning game), Tabletop Simulator (a way to play board games remotely) and Microsoft Flight Simulator (for the aspiring pilot in your family).

-As always, if you have legal questions about fraud or identity theft, you can call Robinson & Henry at (303) 688-0944 for a free legal consultation.
+As always, if you have legal questions about fraud or identity theft, you can call Robinson & Henry at (303) 688-0944 for a free legal case assessment.